atmoswing/atmoswing-user-manual/docs/getting-started/parameters-file.rst

 * ``SON``: Fall (Sep-Nov)
 * ``Month_to_Month``: Flexible selection of a period from one month to another month (ex: April_to_July, January_to_September, September_to_March)

+However, when selecting a season or a specific period for the analogs time array, the same option must be selected for the target time array.

 Example:

 .. code-block:: xml